 - Customer support – two things matter when it comes to support.
 First, the ability to help quickly and well.
 Second, the working hours.
 24/7 is best, extended hours (e.g. 8 AM – 10 PM) are also common, but no phone line at all is a red flag that a provider should be avoided.

 To help you narrow down a crowded marketplace, we present to you the top four background checking services:

 BeenVerified is one of the oldest and most reliable brands in the background checking space.
 It offers both a basic search feature as well as the ability to comb through advanced, premium data sources.

 On the basic level, you get criminal records, financial records, basic social media information, as well as all kinds of personal info.
 Of course, you may feel that you need more information because of the state you live in, the industry you work in, or the job you’re hiring for.
 If this is the case, there’a number of more advanced features available, including gun information.
-Other premium features include the ability to send a runner to physical archives, making sure you can verify any digital records or obtain new ones that aren’t online.

 Using BeenVerified couldn’t be easier.
 For starters, customer support is available at extended hours.
 The only time you’re left without help is late at night, which is perfectly fine for corporate use.
 The web dashboard is straightforward and intuitive, with it only taking a few seconds to configure the exact, specific search you need and want.
 The mobile apps, available for iOS and Android, are well-designed, quick to download, and just as easy to use as the dashboard.